Mean Mr. Mustard: Origin

 A newspaper article from the 7 June 1967 Daily Record with the headline "A Mean Husband Shaved in the Dark" features a man called John Mustard, who lived in Enfield, Middlesex.
 In 1980, Lennon said: "I’d read somewhere in the paper about this mean guy who was hiding £5 notes, not up his nose but somewhere else, and so I wrote about him."

+Reception

+The Age, reviewing Abbey Road, called "Mean Mr. Mustard" a "derisive ditty".